Overview of government in Northern Ireland

 House of Lords

 The House of Lords acts as a revising chamber for law and it works alongside the House of Commons.
-It is also the highest court in the UK and is known as the Supreme Court of Appeal.
+The Lords shares the task of making and shaping laws and checking and challenging the work of the government.

 The European Union (EU) is a group of countries whose governments work together.
 To join you have to agree to follow EU rules and in return you get certain benefits.
 Each country has to pay money to be a member, which is mostly done through taxes.